StanJulia/Stan.jl/docs/src/WALKTHROUGH.md

 ### [`stan`](@ref)

 After a Stanmodel has been created, the workhorse function stan() is called to run the simulation.
+Note that some fields in the Stanmodel are updated by stan().

 After the stan() call, the stanmodel.command contains an array of Cmd fields that contain the actual run commands for each chain.
 These are executed in parallel.
 The call to stan() might update other info in the StanModel, e.g. the names of diagnostics files.